viralstyle/viralstyle-widget/README.md

 `logo` is optional and can be any valid full URL of an image you wish to display as your logo.
 If omitted, the Viralstyle logo will be displayed instead.

 **Important:** There are no hard restrictions on the dimensions of your custom logo, but all logos will be proportionally scaled to a height of 85 pixels regardless of their dimensions and the sales flow has a maximum width of 600 pixels.
 Given these restraints, an ideal logo size would be 450px by 85px, or 900px by 170px for HiDPI and Retina displays.

+## Notes for Wordpress Users
+Even when embedding on a Wordpress site, usage of this plugin still requires a basic knowledge of HTML and Javascript.
+You’ll also need to feel comfortable editing your Wordpress theme.

+Fortunately, Wordpress comes with jQuery out of the box.
+If you’re using a theme which came with Wordpress, or one of the themes from the official Wordpress website, it’s almost certainly already loaded on each page of your site.

+If jQuery isn’t being included on your site, the site “Digging into Wordpress” has [clear instructions on the proper way to include jQuery](https://digwp.com/2009/06/including-jquery-in-wordpress-the-right-way/) again.

+Once jQuery is working on your own Wordpress site, follow the [instructions on the official Wordpress website](https://codex.wordpress.org/Using_Javascript) to include and use our own plugin.

+**Important:** Always include the Viralstyle jQuery plugin according to the instructions under the heading “[JavaScript in Template Files](https://codex.wordpress.org/Using_Javascript#JavaScript_in_Template_Files),” **not** the instructions under the heading “[JavaScript in Posts](https://codex.wordpress.org/Using_Javascript#JavaScript_in_Posts).”

+If you want to embed a campaign in a post, [include the Viralstyle plugin library](#installing-the-viralstyle-jquery-plugin) according to the “[JavaScript in Template Files](https://codex.wordpress.org/Using_Javascript#JavaScript_in_Template_Files)” instructions, and then feel free to follow the [usage](#usage) instructions in conjunction with the “[JavaScript in Posts](https://codex.wordpress.org/Using_Javascript#JavaScript_in_Posts)” section.